1984–85 KNVB Cup

-The 67th edition of the KNVB Cup started on October 20, 1984.
-The final was played on June 6, 1985: FC Utrecht beat Helmond Sport 1–0 and won the cup for the first time.
+The 1984-85 KNVB Cup 67th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+46 teams contested, beginning on 20 October 1984 and ending at the final on 6 June 1985.

+FC Utrecht beat Helmond Sport 1–0 and won the cup for the first time.

 Replays were held if teams were tied after ninety minutes.